Treating rising damp yourself: here's how to do it

 After drilling the holes, you can inject the walls.
 You fill the holes with the damp-proofing agent, and you do this using a caulking gun or spray gun.
 Do this as follows:

-A handy tip to remember: if emulsion gel is spilled, it is advisable to clean the spill immediately with warm soapy water.
+A handy tip to remember: if emulsion gel is spilt, it is advisable to clean the spill immediately with warm soapy water.
 By doing this quickly, you prevent the emulsion gel from drying up and becoming more difficult to remove.

 The pros and cons of treating rising damp yourself